-Mail the OCEAN personality test questionnaire to candidates via priority software.
-Many websites provide free OCEAN personality tests and analyses.
-Ask the candidates to share their test reports online.
+Mail the OCEAN personality test questionnaire to candidates via mail.
+Many websites also provide free OCEAN personality tests and analyses.
+Once through with the tests, ask the candidates to share their test reports online.

 Build interview questions based on OCEAN personality test reports.
 For example, if a candidate scores low on openness, ask how they will engage with cross-functional teams.